Author Archives: Chris S

 Tindouf Piste to Algeria

-As for the piste, while navigation in either direction is straightforward with the rail track always to the north, it can still be hard work as you cross successive dune cordons in the east before you reach the road at Choum, 115km north of Atar.
+While navigation in either direction is straightforward with the rail track either in sight or never far to the north, it can still be hard work as you cross the successive cordons of the Anezal dunes in the east before you reach the road at Choum, 400km east of Bou Lanouar, and 115km north of Atar.
+Note the easiest way to access the piste from the west end is off the N2 about 10km southeast of Bou Lanouar.

 Alone on a moto this is quite a step if you’ve just cruised down the balmy Atlantic Highway through Morocco.
 It’s a lot hotter down here and riders have crashed or burned out and needed rescuing or escorting out.
 Even with the easy nav, think twice about tackling it alone on a heavy bike.
 You can buy drum fuel and water from the shantytowns alongside the track marked on the map above.